Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Results and Discussions

 \section{Results and Discussions}

-We present results from two sets of experiments.
-The first set is conducted on the LibriMix dataset, while the second set focuses on the SparseLibriMix datasets.
-In addition to presenting the TSE and PVAD results, we also integrate each speaker’s PVAD outputs to evaluate the model’s Speaker Diarization (SD) performance.
+We present results from three sets of experiments.
+The first set is conducted on the LibriMix dataset.
+The second set focuses on the SparseLibriMix datasets.
+The third is performed on the CALLHOME dataset.
+In addition to presenting the TSE and PVAD results, we also integrate each speaker’s PVAD outputs to evaluate the model’s SD performance.
+Since our model is optimized only for PVAD and TSE, the SD results show greater variability across checkpoints.
+The main reason is that SD performance depends on the intermediate outputs of PVAD rather than being directly optimized by the loss function.
+To ensure a fair and stable evaluation, we mitigate checkpoint fluctuations for SD by averaging results from three nearby checkpoints around the best PVAD or TSE checkpoint.